mitmproxy/mitmproxy/docs/src/content/overview-features.md

 and the corresponding HTTP response is returned transparently to the client.
 Note that if the original destination uses HTTP2, the substituted destination needs to support HTTP2 as well, otherwise the substituted request may fail.
+As a workaround you can start mitmproxy with the `--no-http2` flag to disable HTTP2.
 `map_remote` patterns look like this:

 ```